JGKarlin/girlsinsight/README.md

    - The script constructs a search URL, retrieves topic links, and analyzes matching results.
    - Specify:
      - Language for output: Japanese (1) or English (2).
-     - AI Model for Summarization: OpenAI, Anthropic, or Groq.
+     - AI Model for Summarization: OpenAI, Anthropic, or Gemini.
-     - AI Model for Sentiment Analysis: OpenAI, Anthropic, or Groq.
+     - AI Model for Sentiment Analysis: OpenAI, Anthropic, or Gemini.

 3. **Option 3: Help or Quit**
    - Quit the script or request additional help.